Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.german.txt

 The Endless BG1 Mod will set the variable "Global("C#EndlessBG1","GLOBAL",1)" in the thieves maze for (NPC) mods to know that the game will remain in BG1 after Sarevok's death.
 Also, from v7 it will set "Global("SarevokBehavior","GLOBAL",5)" to 5 after Sarevok is dead.

-Die Mod ist kompatibel mit Transitions.
+Die Komponenten 1-13 der Mod sind kompatibel mit Transitions.
 Endless BG1 Mod muss vor Transitions installiert werden.
 Note: Transitions overwrites a lot of components of BG1 with own versions of the content, if considering EBG1's content is not explicitely offered as an install choice.
-The Imoen-Duke Jannath interaction from EBG1 will always be overwritten by Transitions' main component.
+Components 14-16 are not considered in Transitions yet (v2.0 and lower).
+Component 14 is probably incompatible with Transitions.
+Installing both will probably mess up the game.
+Also see compatibility notes in the component descriptions.

 The bonus quest "Scar's Return" from bg1re is fully playable after Sarevok's death.